The Institutional Review Board

 Some research requires the use of mailed or emailed questionnaires.
 In such cases, a mailed or emailed response will itself be regarded as evidence of informed consent, provided that the questionnaire clearly explains the purpose and nature of the research.

-Submit one signed copy of your Request for Approval for Human Subjects Research to Deb Bishop in the Dean of the Faculty’s office and submit an electronic, PDF version to djbishop@amherstedu .
+Submit a signed PDF copy of your Request for Approval for Human Subjects Research to Deb Bishop in the Dean of the Faculty’s office.
 This includes the following:

 - Description of Project and Procedures